10-Minute Sesame Snow Peas Stir Fry | Garden to Table Recipe

 Instructions

-1. Heat sesame oil in a wok over med-high heat.
+Heat sesame oil in a wok over medium-high heat.

-2. Toss snow peas for approx 2 minutes.
+Add snow peas and toss for approximately 2 minutes.

-3. Add bean sprouts and garlic.
-Toss/cook for another 2 minutes until the snow peas are crisp, yet tender.
+Add bean sprouts and garlic, tossing and cooking for another 2 minutes until snow peas are crisp yet tender.

-4. Sprinkle on sesame seeds and drizzle on soy sauce.
+Sprinkle with sesame seeds and drizzle with soy sauce.

-Feel free to add in fresh asparagus as well, it's also delicious in this recipe.
+Feel free to add fresh asparagus as well it pairs beautifully with snow peas and is just as delicious in this recipe.

 Enjoy!